Monkey Raptor and Port Raptor are blogs made by MonkeyRaptor.

 Kempo = "fist method".
 Adaptive.
 Combining karate linear strikes with fluid kung fu motions.

-Bloke challenged me in a "exhibition duel" because he knew I was "skilled".
+Bloke challenged me in an exhibition because he knew I was "skilled".
 To him — Nobody beats Kempo! — Oh?
 I just want to learn new forms.
 It wasn't the Kempo he represented at all.
-Because... well... it was a medal-based club, not a "be calm, mate" club.
+Because, well, it was a medal-based club, not a "be calm, mate" club.
+Quite intense atmosphere that club had, mostly.

 Then the legend of holding back kicks and punches so that somebody won't be ashamed happened.